 How will I repay the loan?

-Your dept will begin accruing interest once the first loan payment is made to you.
-Current interest rates for Northern Irish postgraduate loans are 1.25%.
+Your loan will begin accruing interest once the first payment is made to you.
+The current interest rate for Northern Irish postgraduate loans is 1.75%.

 How do I apply?